jfromaniello/hono-openid-connect/README.md

 # Hono OpenID Connect Middleware

-A lightweight and flexible middleware for the [Hono](https://hono.dev) web framework that simplifies authentication via OpenID Connect (OIDC).
-This package enables seamless integration with OpenID Connect providers to secure your Hono applications with minimal configuration.
+An OpenID Connect (OIDC) authentication middleware for [Hono](https://hono.dev) web framework.
+Built on top of [openid-client](https://www.npmjs.com/package/openid-client), this package provides a simple way to secure your Hono applications using standard OIDC authentication flows.

-This middleware draws inspiration from [express-openid-connect](https://github.com/auth0/express-openid-connect), though its configuration and session cookie implementation are not compatible.
+This middleware enables seamless integration with OpenID Connect providers like Auth0, Okta, Google, and others with minimal configuration.
+It draws inspiration from [express-openid-connect](https://github.com/auth0/express-openid-connect), though its configuration and session cookie implementation are not compatible.

 ## Installation